seenyat/supasession/README.md

 Click the green badge in Spotify → Copy session ID → Open `localhost:3000?session=<id>` → Vibe.

-Or just open the web app and it auto-joins if you only have one session.
+Or just open the web app and pick from available sessions.

 ## How It Works